Patent Agent vs Patent Attorney: Everything You Need to Know

 - A patent agent is someone who has passed the Patent Bar through the U.S. Patent and Trademark Office (USPTO).

-Both are registered with the USPTO and are able to prepare, file, and execute applications for patents on behalf of individuals or clients.
+Both are registered with the USPTO and can prepare, file, and execute applications for patents on behalf of individuals or clients.

 Patent Agent vs. Patent Attorney

 Patent attorneys are able to practice at the U.S. Patent and Trademark Office.
-Additionally, they are able to practice in court.
+Additionally, they can practice in court.
 They can advise individuals in relation to contracts, and they can be involved with trials involved patents and trademarks.

 Patent agents are people who have a great deal more education in terms of technical subjects and they likely possess a greater background in either science of engineering.
 Many agents will come to the law field after a career in a technical one.